 Growing winter lettuce is no different from how to grow lettuce in the spring and summer.
 In fact, as cool-season crops, the germination and growth rates of lettuce can be better when they are planted in September.

-This is a great selection of crops to start you off, but there are many more options you could choose for what to plant in September when planning a kitchen garden.
+This is a great selection of crops and plants to start you off, but there are many more options you could choose for what to plant in September.

 This feature was created by H&G sister brand, Period Living magazine